Last updated: March 17, 2026

 • Scalping involves extremely short trades, often lasting only seconds to minutes.

-• Day Trading requires all positions to be opened and closed within the same trading day and focuses on intraday volatility.
+• Day trading requires all positions to be opened and closed within the same trading day and focuses on intraday volatility.

-• Swing Trading typically holds positions for several days to weeks in an attempt to capture a single “swing” or price move within a larger trend.
+• Swing trading typically holds positions for several days to weeks in an attempt to capture a single “swing” or price move within a larger trend.

 2. Understanding the Position Trader